-The "Cotton Blossom", owned by the Hawk family, is the show boat where everyone comes for great musical entertainment down south.
-Julie Laverne and her husband are the stars of the show.
-After, a snitch on board calls the local police that Julie (who's half- African-American) is married to a whiteman, they are forced to leave the show boat.
-The reason being, that down south interracial marriages are forbidden.
-Magnolia Hawk, Captain Andy Hawks daughter, becomes the new show boat attraction and her leading man is Gaylord Ravenal, a gambler.
-The two instantly fall in love, and marry, without Parthy Hawks approval.
-Magnolia and Gaylord leave the, "Cotton Blossom", for a whirl wind honeymoon and being to live in a Pl: fantasy world.
-Magnolia soon faces reality quickly, that gambling means more to Gaylord than anything else.
-Magnolia confront Gaylord and after he gambles away their fortune he leaves her - not knowing she is pregnant.
-Magnolia is left penniless and pregnant, and is left to ...Written by
+The "Cotton Blossom", owned by the Hawk family, is the show boat everyone goes to for great musical entertainment down south.
+Julie LaVerne and her husband are the stars of the show.
+After a someone tells the local police that Julie (who's half- African-American) is married to a white man, they are forced to leave the show boat because interracial marriages are forbidden.
+Magnolia Hawk, Captain Andy Hawks' daughter, becomes the new show boat attraction, and her leading man is Gaylord Ravenal, a gambler.
+The two instantly fall in love, and marry without Parthy Hawks approval.
+Magnolia and Gaylord leave the "Cotton Blossom" for a whirl-wind honeymoon.
+Soon after, Magnolia realizes that gambling means more to Gaylord than anything else.
+Magnolia confronts Gaylord, and after he gambles away their fortune he leaves her, not knowing she is pregnant.
+Magnolia, penniless and pregnant, and is left to fend for herself, and make a new start.Written by

 When the Cotton Blossom is pulling away from the dock, at the end of the movie, you can see big clouds of blue smoke pouring out the right side of the ship (near the rear).
 These are definitely exhaust gases from either a gas or diesel engine that is installed in the ship, and most likely used to power the paddle wheel.
 See more »

 Hummed by off-screen chorus See more »

 15 of 19 people found this review helpful.

 Was this review helpful to you?